crockpotveggies/crockpotveggies.github.io/_posts/2015-08-14-feature-sharing-classes-convolutional-networks.md

 layer_defs.push({type:'softmax', num_classes: categories});
 </pre>

-So what happens when we strip out the facial expression classes and introduce a new class that doesn't share any similar features?
+In general, a smiling mouth is the number one feature of a "smile" class.
+However, that feature can also be seen in the training data where sunglasses are present.
+So what happens when we strip out the facial expression classes and introduce a new class that doesn't share any similar features to the glasses classes?

 + faces with glasses
 + faces with sunglasses